• Skip to primary navigation

 Muffins spread out on a cooling rack with a bowl on blueberries and a sprig of rhubarb on the side.

-More Ideas
+More Recipes

-Blueberry Rhubarb Muffins are sure to be a game changer for your next breakfast or brunch at home.
-Here are a few more recipes that are among my very favorites for those gatherings.
+Blueberry Rhubarb Muffins are sure to be a game-changer for your next breakfast or brunch at home.

 • Chili Relleno Casserole is a family favorite recipe, the green chilis are mild and the casserole is full of cheesy goodness.
 It's a great pairing with this muffin recipe!